What Is Demand Generation and How Can It Grow Your Agency?

 - The goal of demand generation is to build long-term relationships with potential customers and drive revenue growth.

-Starting a business with the hope that customers will flock in is an ineffective strategy in today’s competitive market.
-No matter how great your product is, people won’t come if they don’t know it exists.
+Launching a business with the expectation that customers will automatically arrive is an ineffective approach in today’s competitive market.
+Regardless of how excellent your service is, people won’t come if they’re unaware of its existence.

 What is demand generation?